IvannYad/SEB_Project/readme.md

 ### Setup
+  1. Change connection string
+   (Go to **appsettings.json** and write your local database connection string)
+  2. Create local database
+   (Run project and make sure that database was created filled with data)

+### Setup
   **1. Change connection string**
    * Go to `appsettings.Local.json` in **StreetCode.WebApi** project and write your local database connection string in following format: